The Demented Goddess is a polysexual, multi-cultural online magazine.

 Richard Dodwell is an artist, curator, writer, publisher (Pilot Press).
 His work navigates the relationship between time, space and queer identity through sculpture, installation and performance.
 PLANES, performed at Battersea Arts Centre & Yard Theatre’s NOW17 received critical acclaim (‘totally sublime on sex, grief and ghosts’, ‘stripped-back, dark and reassuringly human’).
 Work also shown at Glasgow International, Nottingham Contemporary, Salisbury Cathedral, Chelsea Theatre & more.
 Collaborators include Olivia Laing & Timothy Thorton.
 Richard funds himself to further refine his practice via studies at Goldsmith College.
 We support him via PayPal and you can, too: use email@example.com.

-Lynn Enright is head of news and content at The Pool.
+Lynn Enright was head of news and content at The Pool.
 Originally from Ireland, she now lives and works in London.
 She likes to write and read about feminism, current affairs, fashion, books, food, film and theatre.
+Her book, Vagina: A Re-Education is out now.

 “One of the UK’s most exquisite stylists” – The Guardian.